-If the trademark owner succeeds in its arguments against opposition, the trademark registration will be maintained; otherwise, the registration will be revoked.
+arguments against opposition, the trademark registration will be maintained; otherwise. it will be revoked.
 The opponent may take no action against a decision to maintain the registration.
 Thus, in order to contest a registration once maintained, the opponent must demand an invalidation trial.

-In case of a decision to revoke registration, the trademark owner may appeal to the IP High Court.
-If the trademark owner does not appeal, the decision becomes final and conclusive.
+In case of a decision to revoke registration, the rights holder may appeal to the IP High Court.
+If it does not appeal, the decision becomes final and conclusive.